Email Authentication

 Hidden Anchor

-How does the BIMI email protocol work?
+How does the BIMI email security protocol work?

 Very simply put, BIMI Brand Indicators are small icons that appear next to the names of email senders in the recipient’s inbox when the BIMI process has verified that the email is truly from the sender it claims to be from.